Transfer Credit

 • Courses previously completed at Georgia Tech.

-• Remedial courses.
+• Remedial courses or Learning support courses.

 • Courses basically secondary school or pre-college level.